-The National Library of Australia originally archived and catalogued their collection of 78 [84 are now held] cartes of Tasmanian convicts from the 1980s to May 2007 with sole attribution to Thomas Nevin based on factual evidence from the Archives Office of Tasmania, the Queen Victoria Museum and Art Gallery exhibition of 1977, and private collections.
-No factual evidence of any kind exists in the official documents of the period that associates Boyd with the skills or mandate to personally photograph prisoners.
+The National Library of Australia originally archived and catalogued their collection of 78 prisoner mugshots [84 are now held] of Tasmanian “convicts” from the 1980s to May 2007 with sole attribution to Thomas J. Nevin based on factual evidence from the Archives Office of Tasmania, the Queen Victoria Museum and Art Gallery exhibition of 1977, and private collections.
+No factual evidence of any kind exists in the official documents of the period that associates A. H. Boyd with the skills or mandate to personally photograph prisoners.
 No evidence has been mustered or published to support the NLA’s catalogue inclusion since May 2007 for a photographer attribution to the accountant A.H.
 Boyd.
 No creditable commentator would wish to be associated with such a naive idea.

-Thomas Nevin and his brother Constable John Nevin are the only photographers known to have worked on contract and in civil service in prisons and for the police office from the early 1870s to mid-1880s.
-The majority of the 300 or so cartes now held in public collections are estrays of a much larger corpus, now lost or destroyed.
+Thomas Nevin and his brother Constable John Nevin are the only photographers known to have worked on contract and in civil service in prisons from the early 1870s to the mid-1880s.
+The majority of the 300 or so mugshots now held in public collections are estrays of a much larger corpus, now lost or destroyed.
 They were taken at the Supreme Court and adjoining Hobart Gaol, either when the prisoner, a second or habitual offender, was sent to trial and sentenced, and BEFORE the prisoner was returned to the Port Arthur prison to serve the sentence, if that was his fate.
-However, from 1871, those few prisoners remaining at Port Arthur were returned to the Hobart Gaol in a steady stream, and by 1874 most of the criminal class of offender had been transferred to Hobart where Nevin photographed him if he had been sent to trial in the 1860s and no prior photograph was held at the MPO.
-The prisoner was also photographed on being received from regional lock-ups including trials at the Supreme Court Launceston if sentenced for a period of more than three months, and photographed once more before he was released on a ticket-of-leave, on other conditions, or even before his execution.
+However, from 1872, those few prisoners remaining at Port Arthur were returned to the Hobart Gaol in a steady stream, and by 1874 most of the criminal class of offender had been transferred to Hobart where Nevin photographed him if he had been sent to trial in the 1860s.
+The prisoner was also photographed on being received from regional lock-ups including trials at the Supreme Court Launceston if sentenced for a period of more than three months, and photographed once more before he was discharged on a ticket-of-leave, or even before his execution.

 The individuals most anxious to see the name of A.H.
-Boyd perpetuated in venues such as the new National Portrait Gallery are photo historians like Helen Ennis, Warwick Reeder, and Isobel Crombie, who assumed Chris Long’s “hypothesis” had some basis in fact and have committed it to print, an error not easy to hide.
-And then there are the bandwagonners and brawlers, the heritage “interpreters” in the business of promoting penal tourism such as the cravenly dishonest Julia Clark, a disgraced former employee at the Port Arthur Historic Site.
+Boyd perpetuated in venues such as the new National Portrait Gallery are photo-historians like Helen Ennis, Warwick Reeder, and Isobel Crombie, who assumed Chris Long’s “hypothesis” had some basis in fact and have committed it to print.
+And then there are the bandwagonners and brawlers, the heritage “interpreters” in the business of promoting penal tourism such as the cravenly dishonest Julia Clark at the Port Arthur Historic Site.

 THE SIX PRISONER MUGSHOTS

-Exclusive copyright remains with © NFC 2008 ARR.
+Exclusive copyright remains with © KLW NFC 2008 ARR.